cosmos/ibc/papers/2020-05/src/clients.md

 which the other machine's consensus algorithm has agreed upon, and reject any possible updates which the other machine's consensus algorithm has not agreed upon.
 A light client is the algorithm with which a machine can do so.
-The client abstraction formalises this model's interface & requirements, so that the IBC protocol can easily integrate with new machines which are running new consensus algorithms as long as associated light client algorithms fulfilling the listed requirements are provided.
+The client abstraction formalises this model's interface & requirements, so that the IBC protocol can easily integrate with new chains which are running new consensus algorithms as long as associated light client algorithms fulfilling the listed requirements are provided.

-Beyond the properties described in this specification, IBC does not impose any requirements on the internal operation of machines and their consensus algorithms.
+Beyond the properties described in this specification, IBC does not impose any requirements on the internal operation of chains and their consensus algorithms.
 A machine may consist of a single process signing operations with a private key, a quorum of processes signing in unison, many processes operating a Byzantine fault-tolerant consensus algorithm, or other configurations yet to be invented — from the perspective of IBC, a machine is defined entirely by its light client validation & equivocation detection logic.